spaskalev/buddy_alloc/README.md

 - Allocation and deallocation operations should behave in a similar and preditable way regardless of the state of the allocator
 - The allocator's metadata size should be predictable based on the arena's size and not dependent on the state of the allocator
 - The allocator's metadata location should be external to the arena
-- Returned memory should be aligned to max_align_t
+- Returned memory should be aligned to size_t

 The following were not design goals